justinpombrio/solvomatic/README.md

 Some puzzles ask from you a spark of insight, or a poetic interpretation.

-For all the others, there's solv-o-matic.
+For the others, there's solv-o-matic.

 _Solv-o-matic is pre-alpha software.
 It's likely to contain bugs, and its interface may change dramatically at any moment._